-Usually your spa therapist will ask what type of pressure you like, then set to task on a stiff lower back, or loosening any muscular knots, commonly located between the shoulder blades and tops of the shoulders.
-This treatment also sometimes incorporates a soothing Head massage, which take it from us, is bliss!
+In a back, neck and shoulders massage, sometimes the back, arms and legs are smoothed prior to the body massage using a ‘body brush’, rough mitt or exfoliating scrub to slough off dead skin cells on the skin surface and to stimulate lymph circulation to help the body’s natural detoxifying process.
+Usually, your spa therapist will ask what type of pressure you like, then set to task on a stiff lower back, or loosening any muscular knots, commonly located between the shoulder blades and tops of the shoulders.
+This treatment also sometimes incorporates a soothing head massage, which, take it from us, is bliss!

 It’s best not to book in for dinner or a meeting immediately after your spa treatment.
-Find out why in our Handy Tips – Immediately after your massage section, packed with handy suggestions to help you get the most of out of your spa treatment!
+Find out why in our Handy tips – immediately after your massage section, which is packed with handy suggestions to help you get the most of out of your spa treatment!

 Easing stress and muscular tension in the back area resulting from a deskbound or sedentary job.